🎓 Samizo-AITL Portal

 The Samizo-AITL Portal, created by Shinichi Samizo,

-reorganizes semiconductor devices, MEMS, and control engineering
+is a technical archive that organizes semiconductor devices, MEMS, and control engineering

-around a shared physical-first design framework.
+using a physics-based design framework.

 Physics → Structure → Devices → Process → Models → Systems → Control → Intelligence

-🧩 AITL Structure Map (Overall Architecture)
+🗺️ AITL Structure Map (Overall Architecture)

 flowchart TB